-- (a) All parking areas and access driveways shall have bumper guards, curbs, or other measures, as appropriate, to define parking spaces or limits of paved areas, and to prevent vehicles from projecting into any setback, landscaping area, or other portion of a lot where parking is prohibited. - (b) Parking lots for ten (10) or more vehicles shall be clearly marked with properly painted lines or other method approved by the Code Enforcement Officer. - (c) Width of Drive Aisle.
-The width for traffic aisles shall be as follows:
+- (a) All parking areas and access driveways shall have bumper guards, curbs, or other measures, as appropriate, to define parking spaces or limits of paved areas, and to prevent vehicles from projecting into any setback, landscaping area, or other portion of a lot where parking is prohibited. - (b) Parking lots for ten (10) or more vehicles shall be clearly marked with properly painted lines or other method approved by the Code Enforcement Officer.

 Angle of parking stall to drive aisle Two-way circulation: Minimum aisle width One-way circulation: Minimum aisle width

 90 degrees 24 feet 20 feet

 60 degrees Not Permitted 18 feet

-45 degrees Not Permitted 16 eet
+45 degrees Not Permitted 16 feet